jallib/jallib/compiler/README.txt

          * fixed `a = b +/- c', where c is a constant

 0.90  -- Initial release -- 30 October 2005

-Bugs
-====

-Of course not!
-If you find one, please drop me a note:

-mailto://kyle@casadeyork.com

-There are two known issues however (not bugs mind you):

-1. The assembly file always has ``list p=16f877'' regardless of the actual processor being used.

-2. The TRIS instructions, according to the PIC12C5XX datasheet, should be 0x0005, 0x0006, and 0x0007 (for TRIS 5, TRIS 6, and TRIS 7).
-   MPASM emits 0x0065, 0x0066, and 0x0067.